Best of Brick

 "First and foremost, the smell of mold or damp.
 The nose does not lie," says Lawrence J. Ubell, president of Accurate Building Inspectors.
 "Look at the baseboard molding for signs of both water damage and staining.
 If one knows where and if there is a main sewer or house trap pit, look in there to see if there is water in the pit, which would be an indication of a high water table."

-This has become an increasing concern for New Yorkers in the aftermath of major flooding from the remnants of Hurricane Ida.
+This has become an increasing concern for New Yorkers in the aftermath of major flooding from recent storms.
 Fortunately many prospective buyers can access information about a home's flooding history if they suspect there may have been past issues but there's no visual evidence.

 [Editor's note: An earlier version of this post was published in September 2021.
-We are presenting it again as part of our winter Best of Brick week.]
+We are presenting it again with updated information for October 2023.]

 If that's not available, buyers can also go to FEMA's website and search the building's address on the agency's flood map.